 Due to the current Covid-19 situation, we have temporarily moved our Learning Resources Support online.

-The Learning Resources Centre have set up a space on Microsoft Teams where you can post any queries related to guidance with Study Skills and research for assignments.
-They can also help with Library related questions.
+The Learning Resources Centre (LRC) have set up a space on Microsoft Teams where you can post any queries or help you may require related to the Library and use of Online Library Resources.

 This service will operate between 10:00am to 14:00pm Monday to Friday.